yoelhalb/AsyncAwait.js/README.md

  	5. For the original callback function, we can get so far only the first argument Exmaple Using JQuery $.get: var result = async.await($.get("my/path", async.callback));
+	6. Please note that on the async.await statment before the call to async.await, only variable assigment is allowed and not any other operation (however within the parameters of async.await other operations are also allowed)